zaius/docs/lib/docs/organization/people-and-teams.md

 ---
-tags: example
+tags: organizations
 ---

 ## People and Teams

-To start managing your organization you will first need to start adding people.
+To start managing your organization you will first need to start adding people to it.

 When you're part of the **owners** team on an organization you're allowed to access the settings page.
 You can reach that page via the organziations profile page.
 The manage buttons on that page will only be visible for team members on the **owners** team.